UAA-Robo/tree-ring/README.md

 # Tree Grabber Nabber

+Documentation can be viewed at [uaa-robo.github.io/tree-ring](https://uaa-robo.github.io/tree-ring/) and in the docs folder.

 This code controls the Amscope camera (our model is the MU500).

 The following files are taken from the SDK provided by AmScope [here](https://amscope.com/pages/software-downloads) when you select your camera and model.